elastic/connectors/docs/RELEASING.md

 - PR these changes to the appropriate Connectors release branch
 - Run `make release`

-A Gem will be published to RubyGems: #TODO: change the name, what's gonna be the new gem, if any is needed? https://rubygems.org/gems/connectors.
+A package will be generated in `dist/`

 Take care of the branching (minor releases only):